Gustavo Hamer

-Gustavo Martin Emilio Hamer (born 24 June 1997) is a professional footballer who plays as a midfielder for Sheffield United.
+Gustavo Martin Emilio Hamer (born 24 June 1997) is a professional footballer who plays as an attacking midfielder for club Coventry City.
 Born in Brazil, he has represented the Netherlands at youth level.

 After moving to the Netherlands as a child, Hamer began his career at Feyenoord where he progressed through the youth system.
 He made two appearances for the first team before being loaned out to FC Dordrecht for the 2017–18 season.

 Club career

 Feyenoord

 Born in Brazil, Hamer moved to the Netherlands as a child.
 As a youth player he was rejected by ADO Den Haag before joining Feyenoord's youth academy.
 He progressed well at Feyenoord, and earned caps for both the Netherlands U18 and U20 sides.
-Hamer made his professional debut on 2 April 2017 in an Eredivisie match against Ajax, coming on as an 89th minute substitute in a 2–1 loss.
+Hamer made his professional debut on 2 April 2017 in an Eredivisie match against Ajax, coming on as an 89th-minute substitute in a 2–1 loss.
 Three days later, on 5 April 2017, he would make his second and what would prove to be last appearance for Feyenoord in an 8–0 win against Go Ahead Eagles.